th0rz05/safe-dl-framework/docs/module4.md

 ----------

 All defenses are configurable through a unified YAML profile and integrated with upstream modules for threat configuration and risk analysis.
 The pipeline supports automatic model loading, retraining, mitigation, and standardized evaluation through JSON and Markdown reports.

+Results are tailored to each attack type, including:
+- **For Backdoor attacks:** Clean accuracy, Attack Success Rate (ASR) after defense, and per-class breakdowns.
+- **For Evasion attacks:** Clean accuracy, adversarial accuracy, and per-class breakdowns.
+- **For Data Poisoning attacks:** Clean accuracy, per-class breakdowns, and specific metrics related to sample removal or anomaly detection (e.g., number of removed samples, identified anomalous classes).
-Results include clean and adversarial accuracy (where applicable), per-class breakdowns, and metadata about the defense's behavior and decisions.
+Metadata about the defense's behavior and decisions is also included.

 ----------